csongorb/devolutionizer/process/dialogue.md

 But!
 For now, I'll try to upload my progress without sabotaging the code.
 (Ultimately, I'll just upload a zip file with instructions? for now at least?)

 ((I WILL NOT DISAPPEAR AGAIN!))

+## 2025-04-05 Csongor: Whaaaaaat?!

+Dear Haniyeh,
+this is just... just awesome!
+Love it!

+I'm speechless, as this is so much exactly like it was in my dream (see above).
+Thank you!
+Not sure why no one has made something like this before, it seems to be so obvious.
+Maybe because you can already do something like this through a Git client, sure.
+But: this is already sooooooo much better.

+Let's talk to the *exhibition team* to streamline this more, obviously still rough around the edges, but the core is already so good.
+I think the next step is to talk about *settings*, how the Editor handles the data in the Player.
+Just some VERY rough ideas:

+- arrangement of navigation area & versions
+	- sidebar (left, right) / on top / hub / none
+- what do data to display in the navigation area?
+- aesthetic adjustments
+- folder to store the Player in

+Let's talk!

+> You somehow managed to make communicating via commits sound cool and easy, but somehow I find it not quite so comfortable(?)

+I fully understand that, no question, it's [complicated](https://github.com/csongorb/growingstuff/blob/main/process/dialogue.md).
+How to build a routine around it?
+How to progress ideas?
+I don't have clear solutions for sure.
+Any ideas how to change?
+What would work better for you?

+> Sorry for disappearing

+And about all this:
+Who cares!?
+Everything fine, the only thing: communication (see above?).
+Happy to work with you!